AR / VR

 And while we’re yet to experience true augmented reality smart glasses, over the years, many companies took their jabs at building the technology.
 Most of those devices rely on HUD (heads-up display) technology that doesn't render a 3D image within your vision but simply displays content on the lens.

 But even this approach combined with sleek design can turn AR glasses into functional devices with many business applications.
 For example, Gartner predicts that by 2025, 50% of professionals will perform field service work equipped with a device with AR functionality.
 Training and onboarding in AR could also offer significant cost cuts in the current downward market.
+By 2028, the AR market is expected to cross $97 billion.
+With a number of prominent devices released in 2024 and 2025, among them Apple Vision Pro and Orion, we’re seeing an increased interest in augmented reality glasses and headsets by global tech players.
+The arms race in the AR tech scene is very much on.

 Learn more about the differences between augmented reality and virtual reality.